-Additional rules: Additional rules are rules that do not fall under one of the other categories, e.g. rules that specify maximum or minimum values a control or instrument can have during a situation.
-They might also say something about actions that should not be performed during a situation and how much the probability will decrease if such an action is performed.
-As said before they might also indicate what kind of information an instrument should be displaying when a pilot checks it.
+Additional knowledge: Additional knowledge is information that does not fall under one of the other categories, e.g. information that specifies maximum or minimum values a control or instrument can have during a situation.
+It might also say something about actions that should not be performed during a situation or it might indicate what kind of information an instrument should be displaying when a pilot checks it.